dart-lab/manual/docs/data-stats-open-science.md

 In the sections below, we have included further information on the data storing systems that DART lab members frequently use.

+### Data Storage for Individual Researchers

+DataStore is a secure location for active research data (i.e. data that you are working with during the course of a project).
+All research staff and postgraduate research students have 500GB allocated to them for this purpose.
+You can find out more about accessing your DataStore [here](https://www.ed.ac.uk/information-services/computing/desktop-personal/connect-uni-file-storage "https://www.ed.ac.uk/information-services/computing/desktop-personal/connect-uni-file-storage").

+Please note that as a member of the university you will also have access to storage space via OneDrive. **This should not be used to store raw or identifiable research data.** Such data should be stored on DataStore or one of the shared drives discussed below.

 ### Shared Drives on the University Server

 The University Information Services can create shared folders on University servers.
 These are just like regular folders on your work computer, but they are also available on the desktops of other folder members.
 Folders need to be created by emailing the IS helpline.
 You should give them the UUN (University UserName) of anyone who you want to be able to access the folder -- access is by invitation only.
 Folders are not accessible outside the University -- though you will be able to access them at home / on your laptop if you link to the [VPN](https://www.ed.ac.uk/information-services/computing/desktop-personal/vpn).